 - Spread evenly in pan.

-- To make the peanut butter swirl, mix peanut powder with 1 tablespoon syrup and add 1-2 tablespoons of water to create runny paste.
+- To make the peanut butter swirl, mix peanut butter with 1-2 tablespoons of very hot water and mix until smooth.

-- Drizzle swirl mixture over top of brownie batter and swirl a fork through batter in a back and forth motion 1 time.
+- Dollop swirl mixture over top of brownie batter and swirl a fork through batter in a back and forth motion 1 time.

-- 6. Allow the brownie to cool in the pan for about 15 minutes.
-Cool completely on a cooling rack before cutting (if you can wait that long!)
+- Allow the brownie to cool in the pan for at least 15 minutes (if you can wait that long!)

 Each brownie has: